arcus-azure/arcus.scripting/docs/preview/03-Features/powershell/azure-key-vault.md

 -KeyVaultName "my-key-vault" `
 -SecretName "my-secret" `
 -FilePath "/file-path/secret-certificate.pfx"
-# Creating Azure Key Vault secret from file...
-# Use BASE64 format as secret format
+# Use BASE64 format as format to create Azure Key vault secret 'my-secret' in Azure Key vault 'my-key-vault'
-# Azure Key Vault Secret 'my-secret' (Version: 'new-secret-version') has been created
+# Azure Key Vault secret 'my-secret' (Version: 'new-secret-version') has been created in Azure Key vault 'my-key-vault'
 ```

 And with expiration date: